experimental-kitchen/cooking-on-fire-ig/input/pagecontent/usecases.md

 ### Enter recipe
 Milja enters a new [recipe for an asparagus tart](PlanDefinition-a05feeec-019a-4e29-ad2b-b7c3b3940f49.html) in the 'Cooking on Fire' app, for the household Cook.
 She enters the different cooking steps and the ingredients needed to prepare this dish.
 The effort required to cook the dish, the diet, the season or a comment on the recipe can also be entered.

-{% include img.html img="recipe.png" caption="Fig.: Recipe aka PlanDefinition " width="60%" %}
+{% include img.html img="recipe.png" caption="Fig.: Recipe aka PlanDefinition" width="60%" %}

 Milja can also add a photo of this deliciously cooked starter or main course in the app, either when entering the recipe or later.